Position

 Responsibilities:

-• Prepare and submit customs entry documentation for imported goods.
+• Prepare and submit accurate and complete customs entry documentation in a timely manner.

-• Maintain up-to-date knowledge of international trade laws and customs procedures.
+• Maintain up-to-date knowledge of international trade laws, regulations, and customs procedures.

 Qualifications

-• Bachelor’s degree in International Business, Trade, or a related field.
+• Bachelor’s degree in Customs Administration, International Trade, or a related field.

 • Proven experience as a Customs Entry Writer or similar role.

-• In-depth knowledge of international trade regulations and customs procedures.
+• In-depth knowledge of customs regulations, import/export procedures, and international trade laws.

 Is becoming a Customs Entry Writer a good career path?